barrel/barrel-dev-best-practices/platforms/wordpress.md

 You also have to ensure that the theme does not break when the plugin is deactivated.

+*Again, do not directly use plugin functions or classes unless your functionality is decoupled from the theme and checks for the presence of the plugin and its activation status before attempting to use them.*

 ## Be As DRY As Possible
 ### Don't Repeat Yourself